 Cultural compatibility and mutual understanding with your outsourcing partner is an important point to consider when choosing an IT outsourcing destination.
 Both Romania and Ukraine have a close cultural affinity to the UK, US, and EU.

-Both Ukrainian and Romanian IT professionals are known for common sense, positive and flexible attitude, high responsibility, and a good sense of teamwork.
+Both Ukrainian and Romanian developers are known for common sense, positive and flexible attitude, high responsibility, and a good sense of teamwork.
 Ukrainian developers have experience in communicating with foreign clients, mostly from the US, the UK, and Western Europe.
 Many of them have international education or working experience abroad.
 Together with general emotional intelligence, it makes a great combination to deliver high quality software products.

-Overview of the software industry in Romania and Ukraine
+Software developers’ rates in Romania and Ukraine

 The recent study shows that 75% of Romanian software development companies work for foreign clients.
 They include European (74%) and the US (22%) companies, with a tiny share of other countries.
 On the other hand, Ukrainian software development companies work primarily for foreign clients (US - 50%, UK & EU - 35%, 8% - Canada, and others).